 How to Use It

 Let’s say the sales department needs to send out a project proposal to their prospective customers but before they send it, the proposal document needs to go through multiple approval stages.
 For instance, the sales team prepares a proposal and sends it for approval to the project manager (who will be managing a team working on that project), and after their approval, it gets submitted to their sales department head for approval.
-From the sales manager, the proposal document is sent to the decision-makers to review and approve it.
-With the help of an approval workflow, organizations can automate the entire approval chain without requiring to keep track of all of this manually.
+From the department head, the proposal document is routed to the C-suite decision-makers who’ll review and approve it.
+With the help of an approval workflow, organizations can automate the entire approval chain without keeping track manually.

 2. Status Workflows

 This workflow allows users to automate the status of documents the moment they are uploaded on SharePoint.
-Based on the activities taking place within the corresponding document, the workflow automatically changes the document status.
+Based on the activities taking place within the document, the workflow automatically changes its status.

 How to Use It

 Considering the same sales department example aforementioned, let’s say the sales team that prepared the project proposal uploads it to SharePoint.
 Once the proposal is uploaded, the status workflow would automatically tag the proposal document as a “draft”.
-After the project managers review it, the workflow would automatically change the status of the document to “being reviewed.”
-Then, after the sales manager reviews the document, the workflow would tag the document status to “read”.
-Finally, when the decision-makers review the document, they can either approve (in this case, the document status would change to ‘approved’) or reject it (in this case, the document status would be changed to ‘rejected’).
+While the project managers review it, the workflow would automatically change the status of the document to “being reviewed”.
+Once the sales manager has reviewed the document, the workflow would tag its status as “read”.
+Finally, when the top-level decision-makers review the document, they can either approve (in this case, the document status would change to “approved”) or reject it (in this case, the document status would be changed to ‘rejected’).

 3. Notification Workflows